 The graph below shows the rapid dip of the solar energy produced starting at 8:15 am.

 The above graph tells us something about the relationship between the amount of solar energy produced and the available light from the Sun.
 This shows what was happening during the dip.
 As the shadow of the moon covered the sunlight rapidly, it also reduces the amount of energy being produced by the solar panels.
+It does not mean that the solar panel is bad, actually.

 As the solar eclipse started to end, the shadow slowly moves away from the solar panels.
-This causes the energy production to rapidly increase.
+This causes energy production to rapidly increase.
 The graph shows that the solar eclipse was at its peak at 9:36 am as experienced by the solar PV system.
 With this, we can assume that the solar panels experienced the same light exposure as if it was still 5:00 am.

 By the end of the day (June 21, 2020), the graph shows the effect of the solar eclipse to the system’s energy production.
 The field has only experienced a partial eclipse which made the UAE sky to become 90% dark.